ELELAB/cancermuts/docs/tutorial.md

 [<ProteinVariant p.Leu123Ser from cBioPortal>, <ProteinVariant p.Leu123Val from cBioPortal>]
 ```

-Each mutation is recorded in a Mutation object that can be further explored:
+Each mutation is recorded in a ProteinVariant object that can be further explored:

 ```py
 >>> seq.variants_at_position(65)